Sanjit1/control-my-lights/README.md

 # control-my-lights
  This Discord bot will let you control my lights.
-Why the fuck would I want to give other people access to my lights?
+Why would I want to give other people access to my lights?
 I think this is a bad Idea...

  Welp an upgrade later.
 This bot can control ALL my lights.
 Yea.
 ALL.
 Slightly scarier, but no one abuses it so 🤷‍♀️.